rajaraovellanki/LeadCodesCalculator/README.md

 Eg 1:
-For  the rule  - providing more than 5 buy leads gives us a £10 bonus, quantity = 5 incrementType = "fixed" increment = 10
+For  the rule  - providing more than 5 buy leads gives us a £10 bonus, quantity = 5, incrementType = "fixed", increment = 10

 Eg 2:
-For the rule  - providing more than 8 rent leads we get a 10% bonus on total base price, quantity = 8 incrementType = "variable" increment = 10
+For the rule  - providing more than 8 rent leads we get a 10% bonus on total base price, quantity = 8, incrementType = "variable", increment = 10

 calculator.py is the main module which calculates the total pricing based on the provided pricing rules